thachmpham/thachmpham.github.io/md/reproduce/nfs_stale_file_handle.md

 # Delete an Open Directory
+- Scenario: While the client open a directory, the server deletes the directory.
+- Result:

-If the server deletes a file or directory while the client currently has open, the inode held by client becomes invalid.
+    - The inode held by the client becomes unavailable.
-The further actions to the inode will fail with 'Stale file handle' error.
+    - The further request from the client to the inode will fail with 'Stale file handle' error.

 :::::::::::::: {.columns}
 ::: {.column width=50%}